 Westwood home prices are not only among the most expensive in Massachusetts, but Westwood real estate also consistently ranks among the most expensive in America.

-Westwood is a decidedly white-collar town, with fully 92.12% of the workforce employed in white-collar jobs, well above the national average.
+Westwood is a decidedly white-collar town, with fully 91.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Westwood is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Westwood who work in management occupations (18.08%), business and financial occupations (13.25%), and sales jobs (11.18%).
+There are especially a lot of people living in Westwood who work in management occupations (17.75%), sales jobs (12.10%), and business and financial occupations (11.51%).

 Also of interest is that Westwood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Westwood telecommute to their jobs.
+Overall, about 8.71% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Westwood is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.